syncfusion-content/windowsforms-docs/WindowsForms/QTP/overview.md

 ### Assembly information

 This section provides details about the assembly name, type name, and control type in table format.
-This table is used to write the Swfconfig file.
+This table is used to write the swfconfig file.